aarol/reload/README.md

 2. Run your application, make changes to files in the specified directories, and see the updated page instantly!

 See the full example at <https://github.com/aarol/reload/blob/main/example/main.go>

+> [!NOTE]
+> The browser often caches resources served by http.FileServer (because of Last-Modified headers generated from filesystem timestamps),
+> which leads to unexpected caching issues when using this middleware.
+To prevent this, the middleware sends a "Cache-Control: no-cache" header.
+This is enabled by default, but can be disabled by setting the `DisableCaching` field to `false`.

+### Logging

+By default, reload logs errors on `stderr`, with `(*Reloader).ErrorLog`.
+Error logging can be disabled by setting `ErrorLog` to `nil`.

+There is also a logger which reports debug information, exposed as `(*Reloader).DebugLog` (`nil` by default)

 ## How it works